Top Notch Tampa Restaurants Feature Fresh-from-the-Gulf Seafood

 Tampa Local Expert

 Seafood lovers rejoice!
 Visitors to Tampa with a love of seafood will appreciate its prime location on the Gulf of Mexico and the abundance of seafood riches available at many local restaurants.
-Fresh and local fish specialties include grouper and mahi-mahi among many other varieties.
+Fresh and local fish specialties include grouper and mahi-mahi among other varieties.
 Many types of shellfish are also available, including shrimp, oysters, and crabs.

 Whatever you are in the mood for, chances are it didn't have to far to travel before arriving at your table.
 To help you find the perfect spot,10 Best has researched the local food scene and brought together a list of the top seafood restaurants to choose from.